aaryapatel09/smart-health-assistant/README.md

 ## Quick Start

 1. Open the `index.html` file in your web browser:
-   - Double-click the `index.html` file, or
+   - Click the green 'Code' button on the top
-   - Drag the `index.html` file into your browser window, or
+   - Download zip
-   - Right-click `index.html` and select "Open with" your preferred browser
+   - Unzip the zipfile and open the index.html file
 2. Enter your health metrics:
    - Age
    - BMI